Craig Shoemaker: Life and career

 Craig was born in Mount Airy and grew up in the Philadelphia area, He graduated from Springfield Township High School.
 He attended Temple University, financing his college years by working as a bartender and being an emcee for comedy shows.
 He also attended California University of Pennsylvania.
 Shoemaker received a Bachelor of Arts degree with majors in Radio, television and film.

 "Shoe's" stage, film and TV acting credits are extensive and wide ranging.
 Shoemaker was Earvin "Magic" Johnson's sidekick for three episodes of the ill-fated late nite talk show, The Magic Hour before being fired during a commercial break.
-Recently, he co-starred as Bandit in the critically acclaimed movie, Middle Man.
+Recently, he co-starred as Bandit in the critically acclaimed movie Middle Man.
 He had a recurring character named Wilson Gromling, the head of Pawnee's Liberty or Die Party, on NBC's Parks & Recreation, and a five episode run on The Bold & The Beautiful.
 He also played the snooty film professor in the horror sequel Scream 2.
 As a writer, Craig joined the writing staff for season two of the iconic sitcom reboot Fuller House.
-His best-selling book, LoveMaster'd A Digital Journey to Love & Happiness, has been critically acclaimed by the likes of Whoopi Goldberg and Dr. Drew Pinsky, inspiring readers worldwide in managing through personal difficulties.
+His best-selling book, LoveMaster'd: A Digital Journey to Love & Happiness, has been critically acclaimed by the likes of Whoopi Goldberg and Dr. Drew Pinsky, inspiring readers worldwide in managing through personal difficulties.

 In 2003, he founded LaughterHeals.org, a nonprofit group dedicated to using laughter as a healing modality.
-Previously, Shoemaker hosted a weekly podcast & webcast, "Laugh It Off," and currently tours the world speaking about the healing powers of laughter.
-Currently they are in preproduction on the documentary, Live 2 Laugh, with Shoemaker serving as producer and writer.
+Previously, Shoemaker hosted a weekly podcast and webcast, "Laugh It Off," and currently tours the world speaking about the healing powers of laughter.
+Currently they are in preproduction on the documentary Live 2 Laugh, with Shoemaker serving as producer and writer.

 As a producer, Craig has been a creative force in several independent features and television shows.
 He wrote, produced and starred in the cult classic Totally Baked, and his movie The LoveMaster was honored at the Los Angeles Independent Film Festival.
 Currently, Craig is producing a number of feature films with European partners, including the soon-to-be-released Working with Warhol and two projects currently in production, Breakfast with Charly and The Boogeyman Chronicles.
-He was hired as lead writer on the animated show, Bad Zoo, and along with animator David Feiss is developing two other cartoons, From The Crib and ChickenShip.
+He was hired as lead writer on the animated show Bad Zoo, and along with animator David Feiss is developing two other cartoons, From the Crib and ChickenShip.
 He is also performing stand up with Bill Bellamy on their joint project, the "Make America Laugh Again Tour," and just started the production company Really Big Shoe Media, with a current slate of over 25 television and film projects in varying genres.